 The income that does count in the earnings limit is employment income.
 That means gross employment wages if you’re an employee and/or your net earnings from self-employment.

 Some Income Sources Are Harder to Classify Than Others

-This nice, concise list will take care of 95% of all the types of income that exists.
+This nice, concise list will take care of 95% of all the types of income that exist.
 But there are numerous other types of income that can cause confusion.

 You might have back pay, bonuses, vacation pay, deferred comp, fiduciary fees, renewal commissions — the list goes on.
 Unfortunately, we can’t go through each of these in detail here because even the Social security administration’s page lists 88 different types of income!

-To confuse it even further, there are some types of income that’s not counted for employees, but it is counted for those who are self-employed.
+To confuse it even further, there are some types of income that are not counted for employees, but it is counted for those who are self-employed.

 What to Do If You Get an Overpayment Notice from the Social Security Administration